 No matter what time of day you visit Blue’s Egg (well, it’s only open afternoons), there’s going to be a wait.
 An acronym for breakfast, lunch, in an urban environment and everyone’s good graces, Blue’s Egg offers Milwaukee diners glimpses of European breakfast or lunch menus with dishes like creamy polenta with poached eggs, roasted mushrooms, braised kale, and fonduta cheese, the Dubliner Benedict with corned beef, creamy leeks, rye toast, and paprika aioli, and a Hoppel Poppel, consisting of scrambled eggs, cream, sausage, bacon, caramelized onion, shredded potatoes, spinach, hollandaise, and toast.
 Fill your daytime meal cravings and put all of your eggs in Blue’s basket.

 Put out your burning desire for brunch at this renovated two-floor firehouse in Walker's Point, where breakfast and lunch take a tour around the world in specialty dishes hailing from Wisconsin to France to South Africa.
-Surrounded by exposed brick, firehoses, and vintage photos and badges, you can take your tastebuds across the globe with plates of smoked Hungarian sausage, French quiche Lorraine, and Colombian patacon con huevo.
+Surrounded by exposed brick, firehoses, and vintage photos, try plates like smoked Hungarian sausage, quiche Lorraine, and Colombian patacon con huevo.
 The international dishes tend to change based on the availability of their seasonal ingredients, but you can bet that the ever-popular weekend brunch menu will feature plenty of rich and fluffy pancakes -- sometimes blueberry, sometimes s'mores.
 No matter what, you'll want to test your spice tolerance with the signature El Bombero Bloody Mary.

 Cozy up inside small neighborhood bistro Buckley's for comfort food with a refined twist -- from croque-monsieur for brunch to banh mi for lunch to cornish hen for dinner.
 You can even start your day with Buckley's upscale take on pop tarts: fresher, (way) less-processed versions of the beloved pastries of your childhood, served with sweet seasonal fillings and fresh berries.
 Fans swear by the grilled Kettle Range beef burger, too, topped with American cheese, house pickles, shredded lettuce, and Thousand Island on a toasted bun.
 Expertly crafted cocktails are poured behind a 19th-century wooden bar plucked from an NYC pub.